Sanrax/flashcart-guides/docs/cart-guides/dspico.md

 - Check that a MicroSD card is inserted and that you have flashed the firmware to the DSpico if applicable.
 If it still does not show up, try using some compressed air to blow out your console's cartridge slot.

+!!! info
-- Special note for Phenom Mod DSPico USB-C users: An physical issue with the flashcart's shell has been identified.
+    Special note for Phenom Mod DSPico USB-C users: A physical issue with the flashcart's shell has been identified.
 If you have properly configured your flashcart and it still doesn't load, carefully apply pressure on the flashcart with your finger while your console is running.
-If the flashcart's menu icon pops up, you are affected by a poor-fitting flashcart shell and will need to replace the shell.
+If the flashcart's menu icon pops up, you may need to replace the shell.
 You may qualify for a replacement shell, free of charge.
 Please see [here](https://store.phenommod.com/product/dspico-pre-order/) for more info.
 A link to the replacement form can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSfVeUiYKAfBDZi96PxnnWghlr17539KDZ9jGpLQjH2z6W5_UA/viewform?usp=publish-editor).

 #### *I get "Error: Failed to mount SD card.", or a blue screen after booting the DSpico with the WRFUxxed firmware.*